ChristophSheep/christophreif.github.io/quotes.md

 # The short time minded person perhaps get a single point for the fastest lap, but the long term thinker wins the race.
 -- Formula One thinking

+# Software development can be very easy when you do it right, but on the others very complicated if you do it wrong.
+-- Keep it simple thinking